-Sandhya, Somasundaram, Ponraj [1402] proved that the following graphs have harmonic mean labelings: graphs obtained by duplicating an arbitrary vertex or an arbitrary edge of a cycle; graphs obtained by joining two copies of a fixed cycle by an edge; the one-point union of two copies of a fixed cycle; and the graphs obtained by starting with a path and replacing every other edge by a triangle or replacing every other edge by a quadrilateral.
+Sandhya, Somasundaram, Ponraj [1674] proved that the following graphs have harmonic mean labelings: graphs obtained by duplicating an arbitrary vertex or an arbitrary edge of a cycle; graphs obtained by joining two copies of a fixed cycle by an edge; the one-point union of two copies of a fixed cycle; and the graphs obtained by starting with a path and replacing every other edge by a triangle or replacing every other edge by a quadrilateral.

-Vaidya and Barasara [1701] proved that the following graphs have harmonic mean labelings: graphs obtained by the duplication of an arbitrary vertex or arbitrary edge of a path or a cycle; the graphs obtained by the duplication of an arbitrary vertex of a path or cycle by a new edge; and the graphs obtained by the duplication of an arbitrary edge of a path or cycle by a new vertex.
+Vaidya and Barasara [2002] proved that the following graphs have harmonic mean labelings: graphs obtained by the duplication of an arbitrary vertex or arbitrary edge of a path or cycle; the graphs obtained by the duplication of an arbitrary vertex of a path or cycle by a new edge; and the graphs obtained by the duplication of an arbitrary edge of a path or cycle by a new vertex.

-Durai Baskar, Arockiaraj, and Rajendran [515] proved that the following graphs are F-geometric mean: graphs obtained by identifying a vertex of consecutive cycles (not necessarily of the same length) in a particular way; graphs obtained by identifying an edge of consecutive cycles (not necessarily of the same length) in a particular way; graphs obtained by joining consecutive cycles (not necessarily of the same length) by paths (not necessarily of the same length) in a particular way; $C_n \odot K_1$; $P_n \odot K_1$; $P_n \odot K_1$; $P_n \odot K_1$; $P_n \odot F_n$ where $P_n \odot F_n$ is the graph obtained by joining two copies of $P_n \odot F_n$ by an edge in a particular way; graphs obtained by appending two edges at each vertex of $P_n \odot F_n$ by appending two edges at each vertex of $P_n \odot F_n$; graphs obtained from ladders $P_n \odot F_n \odot F_n$ by appending two edges at each vertex of $P_n \odot F_n$; graphs obtained from $P_n \odot F_n \odot F_n$ by appending an end point of the star $P_n \odot F_n \odot F_n$ to each vertex of $P_n \odot F_n$; and graphs obtained from $P_n \odot F_n \odot F_n$ by appending an end point of the star $P_n \odot F_n \odot F_n$
+An F-quantum formula Ffrom the vertex set of G to $\{1, 2, \dots, q+1\}$ such that the edge labels obtained from the floor function of geometric mean of the vertex labels of the end vertices of each edge, are all distinct and the set of edge labels is $\{1, 2, \dots, q\}$.
+Durai Baskar, Arockiaraj, and Rajendran [566] proved that the following graphs are F-geometric mean: graphs obtained by identifying a vertex of consecutive cycles (not necessarily of the same length) in a particular way; graphs obtained by identifying an edge of consecutive cycles (not necessarily of the same length) in a particular way; graphs obtained by joining consecutive cycles (not necessarily of the same length) by paths (not necessarily of the same length) in a particular way; $C_n \odot K_1$; $P_n \odot K_1$; $L_n \odot K_1$; $G \odot K_1$ where G is the graph obtained by joining two copies of P_n by an edge in a particular way; graphs obtained by appending two edges at each vertex of graphs obtained by joining two copies of P_n by an edge in a particular way; graphs obtained from C_n by appending two edges at each vertex of C_n ; graphs obtained from ladders by appending two edges at each vertex of the ladders; graphs obtained from P_n by appending an end point of the star S_2 to each vertex of P_n ; and graphs obtained from P_n by appending an end point of the star S_3 to each vertex of P_n .